 But every period of seclusion - even a hundred-year one - must eventually expire.
 And when the time has come, lovers are free once more to approach.
 The spell breaks, the thorns turn into flowers.
 The hedge parts, allowing the young hero to enter and deliver his kiss.
-The sex-strike and the cooking-strike are over; the palace servants resume their domestic chores.
-Marital relations are resumed, and are celebrated in the palace with a royal wedding and feast.
+The sex-strike myths say that the first "opening up" of women for menstruation was achieved by means of the trumpets (p.
+266).